 - This app makes it truly effortless to send a targeted mail piece to a property owner… it's so easy, a 1st grader could do it.

-- If you're trying to locate a person's whereabouts, it pulls this information from multiple data sources to provide you with several different points of contact (alternative mailing addresses, email addresses, phone numbers).
+- If you're trying to locate a person's whereabouts, it pulls this information from multiple data sources to provide you with several different contact points (alternative mailing addresses, email addresses, phone numbers).

 I actually tried using this app on a few of the houses I owned (so I could verify the accuracy of the contact info it provided).